brandon-rich/grunt-boilerplate/README.md

 ###Build

-Edit the HTML partials in the assemble directory and start styling in the scss directory.
+Edit the HTML partials in the dev/templates directory and start styling in the dev/scss directory.
 Your changes will be reflected in the www directory and the browser will reload automatically.

 ##License